StreamX Command Line Interface (CLI)

 For development purposes, it is possible to run StreamX Mesh locally.

 To do this specify the location of the StreamX Mesh definition.
-By default, StreamX CLI looks for mesh.yml in the current directory.
-You can specify a custom path to the mesh definition using the -f option.
+By default, StreamX CLI looks for mesh.yaml and mesh.yml in the current directory.
+If both are present, mesh.yaml is used.
+You can specify a custom path to the mesh definition by using the -f option.

 This outputs information that STREAMX IS READY! with ports exposed by StreamX Mesh’s containers.